 Using Bleach To Cure Nail Fungus

 There have been mixed reviews on the efficacy of bleach to treat nail fungus.
-Most people who claim that it worked admit that they used some other method in tandem with their bleach foot baths.
-So, it’s impossible to identify bleach as the magical cure.
+Being easily available in most homes and a cheap solution costing a maximum of few dollars, many give it a try.
+However most people who claim that it worked admit that they used some other method in tandem with their bleach foot baths or soaks.
+So, it won’t be rational to identify bleach as the magical cure all alone.

-The process involves soaking your feet one or twice daily for several weeks in a capful of bleach mixed with water.
-The chlorine in the diluted solution will supposedly make its way to where the fungus lurks and kill it.
-Watch out though, bleach’s whitening power will also attack your toenails!
+The process involves soaking your feet once or twice daily for several weeks in a cap full of bleach mixed with water.
+If you have a mild case of nail fungus then bleach soaks are fine.
+In case of moderate to severe infection the full strength bleach is directly applied on the affected nail.
+The chlorine in the diluted solution or otherwise will supposedly make its way to where the fungus lurks and kill it.
+Watch out though, bleach’s being a harsh and powerful chemical it might attack your toenails in a undesired way!

-The Risks: People with sensitive skin might have a reaction to the bleach and experience redness, itching and rash.
+The Risks: People with sensitive skin might have a reaction to the bleach and experience discomfort in the form of skin irritation, redness, itching and rashes.
 If this happens, you should discontinue this form of treatment immediately.

 Toenail fungus is generally difficult to treat, but there are many topical and oral antifungal medications that claim to alleviate the symptoms.
-You’ll need to be realistic in your expectations since most treatments take several months to show significant results.
-You’ll also need to give your nail time to regrow.
+You’ll need to be realistic in your expectations since most treatments for yellow nails take several months to show significant results.
+You’ll also need to give your fungus free nail time to regrow.
 Below you’ll find a few of the best options for treating nail fungus.

-Prescription Drugs: Lamisil and Sporanox are the prescription medications used to kill nail fungus infection.
-These strong medications don’t have 100% success rate and long term treatment intake required for treatment risks serious damage to the liver in addition to other side effects like headache, acne, digestion issues, diarrhea, and impaired taste buds.
+Lamisil and Sporanox are the prescription medications used to kill nail fungus infection.
+These strong medications do have good percentage of success rate but long term treatment intake required for treatment risks serious damage to the liver in addition to other side effects like headache, acne, digestion issues, diarrhea, and impaired taste buds.
+Bleaching although doesn’t carry the risk of severe side effects but lacks the efficacy of medicated options.

-Natural Remedies: There are many natural remedies available to treat toenail fungus.
-Most of them work well because of their antiseptic, antibiotic, and antifungal properties.
+There are many natural remedies available to treat toenail fungus.
+Although these are also not medically proven and only having anecdotal evidence most of them are expected to work because of their antiseptic, antibiotic, and antifungal properties.
 They provide just what you need to fight fungus and its unsightly symptoms.
 Some natural remedies include tea tree oil, lemongrass oil, thyme oil, garlic, etc.

 The potency of fungal treatments which combine natural oils in the right proportions has shown to be very effective.
 Funginix is on such an all-natural topical solution that works right at the site of the infection.
 Made from the best natural ingredients, like tea tree oil, rose hip flower oil, and menthol just to name a few, the treatment works.
 Positive reviews of the hundreds of people who found relief has made this solution the most recommended.